jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

 They are `always`, `never` and `ignore` for checking on JSX props and children.

-* `always`: always enforce curly braces inside JSX props or/and children
+* `always`: always enforce curly braces inside JSX props, children, and/or JSX prop values that are JSX Elements
-* `never`: never allow unnecessary curly braces inside JSX props or/and children
+* `never`: never allow unnecessary curly braces inside JSX props, children, and/or JSX prop values that are JSX Elements
-* `ignore`: ignore the rule for JSX props or/and children
+* `ignore`: ignore the rule for JSX props, children, and/or JSX prop values that are JSX Elements

 If passed in the option to fix, this is how a style violation will get fixed